hack-with-admin-ch/HackZurich2021/README.md

 ### Description of the Q&A pair-generator

-We prepared a script that takes the data files and generates pairs of questions in natural language and answers as SQL-queries.
-The R-script is documented and can be accessed under: generate_sql_statments_and_questions.Rmd
+We prepared two scripts that takes the data files and generates pairs of questions in natural language and answers as SQL-queries.
+The first python-script is documented and can be accessed under: generate_sql_statments_and_questions.ipynb
 [https://github.com/statistikZH/statbot/tree/main/hackathon_hackzurich](https://github.com/statistikZH/statbot/tree/main/hackathon_hackzurich)
 Examples of good questions can thus be accessed in the file.